mohanreddy0909/Counrties_Android/README.md

-Built and Android App to fetch the List of Countries.
+Built an Android App to fetch the List of Countries.